-The license has been extended to April 26th, 2022 allowing time for the joint venture to include and align the Block 10BA work program with the proposed Field Development Plan (FDP) for Blocks 10BB and 13T.
+The license has been extended to April 26, 2022 allowing time for the joint venture to include and align the Block 10BA work program with the proposed Field Development Plan for Blocks 10BB and 13T.
 The work commitments remain unchanged and include an exploratory well.
-The Company obtained a waiver from the requirement to provide an additional bank guarantee but is required to present a plan for drilling in the Block 45 days prior to the deadline for submission of the FDP.